 Going beyond simply providing a top-notch education to our students, Minneapolis College is shaping our environment through a more holistic approach, creating opportunities by providing access to basic needs.
 Attending to mental and physical health, hunger, housing, supplies, COVID-19 and other essential services helps ensure students can attain their goals.

-If you need personal assistance, please contact the Student Support Center:
+If you need personal assistance, please contact the Student Resource Center:

 Phone: 612-659-6709